danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 for this SSID.

-If this is the first time connecting to that encrypted DNS server's identity, normal [DNR] or [DDR] procedures are followed, which will authenticate and authorize that encrypted DNS server's identity.
+If this is the first time connecting to that encrypted DNS server's identity, normal [DNR] or [DDR] validation procedures are followed, which will authenticate and authorize that encrypted DNS server's identity.

-Better authentication can be performed byverifying the encrypted DNS server's certificate with the fingerprint provided in an extended WiFi QR code ({{qr}}), consulting a crowd-sourced database, reputation system, or -- perhaps best -- using a matching SSID and SubjectAltName
+Better authentication can be performed by verifying the encrypted DNS server's certificate with the fingerprint provided in an extended WiFi QR code ({{qr}}), consulting a crowd-sourced database, reputation system, or -- perhaps best -- using a matching SSID and SubjectAltName